Activities in the Blackwater Estuary

 In the past there were huge quantities of ducks around the Estuary and the local Duck Decoy Ponds were a good source of income for the village.
 The ponds were "star" or "octopus" shaped with between four and eight "pipes", and were use in in the 17th & 18th centuries.
 They were on the land-side of the seawall with "hatches" through the wall.
 Decoy ponds was private property, were well protected by a wide ditch or high fence, and were in remote situations.
 They was usually worked by one man, or perhaps a father and son.

-The history of local decoy ponds is at...
+A history of the local decoy ponds is at...
 The Goldhanger Decoy Ponds

 Duck Shooting